promptfoo/promptfoo/README.md

 ## Installation

+You can install promptfoo using npm, npx, Homebrew, as a pre-built binary, or by cloning the repository.

 Requires Node.js 18 or newer.

 You can install promptfoo using npm, npx, Homebrew, or by cloning the repository.